thenaterhood/basically-ti-basic/README.md

 Contents
 ------------

-    ti_decode.py    a decompiler for TI-Basic files
-    ti_encode.py    a compiler for TI-Basic files (text -> TI-Basic)
+    ti_decode.py    a decompiler for TI-Basic files (TI-Basic -> text) ti_encode.py    a compiler for TI-Basic files (text -> TI-Basic) dictionaries.py the dictionaries required to compile and decompile FIBO.8Xp        a compiled test program.
+Calculates the Fibonacci sequence.

 ti_decode.py
 ------------